Dyvinia/FrostyFix/README.md

 1. Launch FrostyFix
 2. Pick game (or choose custom)
 3. Press Enable Mods or Disable Mods
+4. When pressing Enable Mods you will have to select a profile folder (if you are using non-alpha version of Frosty, just press "Select Folder" on the popup)
-4. IMPORTANT: Choose one of the **After Patch Options**
+5. IMPORTANT: Choose one of the **After Patch Options**
-5. Launch game through Frosty
+6. Launch game through Frosty

 [Video Tutorial](https://www.youtube.com/watch?v=-oUOCvFBGLs)